mikekwright/mikekwright.github.io/source/_posts/2013-10-19-sort2013-design-thinking.markdown

 ---
 layout: post
-title: "Sort2013: Design Thinking"
+title: "Sort2013 Part II: Design Thinking"
 date: 2013-10-19 22:43
 comments: true
 categories:
-- Hidden
-- Sort
+- sort
-- Sort2013
+- sort2013
-- Architecture
+- architecture
-- Software Craftsmanship
+- software craftsmanship
 ---

 This lecture was given by Brandon Gillespie and it was fantastic.
 Below are my attempts